-For more of Robin's stories please read the book Robin Lord Corbett of Castle Vale: A Life Well Lived.
-This book, written by Val Corbett, costs £10 +£1.50 p and p.
-If you would like it personally inscribed please include the name.
-Order via
+Robin Corbett's parliamentary and personal life is depicted in A Life Well Lived, written by Val Corbett.
+Order via .
+The cost is £10 +£1.50 p & p.
+If you would like it personally inscribed, please include the name.

 As an MP at the fourth time of asking, Robin relished the role.
 He was a ‘hands-on’ politician when dealing with constituents' problems, visiting people at home, no issue being too small.
 He put his skills as a journalist to considerable effect and achieved extraordinary levels of coverage in newspapers.
 His great achievement in his first parliament was the Private Member's Bill he sponsored, rightly described by The Times as ground-breaking, which provided for anonymity for victims of rape.
 In this he achieved what was widely thought to be the impossible: piloting a difficult and controversial bill through parliament as a private member.
 He brought all his skills to bear—tenacity, courage, persuasion, and conviction—and in 1976 the Sexual Offences (Amendment) Act was passed.

 "A man of honour who rose to defend the Iranian people's Resistance for freedom democracy amid the reign of religious fascism in Iran.
 Your courageous defence of the competence of freedom will be recorded in the annals of Iranian history for years to come".